samply/lens_beacon_service/README.md

 Broadly speaking, the code splits up into 3 categories of functionality:

-- The code that talks to Lens: package de.samply.lens_beacon_service.lens.
+- The code that talks to the GUI: package de.samply.lens_beacon_service.lens.
 - The code that talks to Beacon: package de.samply.lens_beacon_service.beacon.
-- The code that mediates between Lens and Beacon: packages de.samply.lens_beacon_service.query, de.samply.lens_beacon_service.entrytype, de.samply.lens_beacon_service.site and de.samply.lens_beacon_service.measurereport.
+- The code that mediates between the GUI and Beacon: packages de.samply.lens_beacon_service.query, de.samply.lens_beacon_service.entrytype, de.samply.lens_beacon_service.site and de.samply.lens_beacon_service.measurereport.

 More details of these packages can be found in the following sections.

-### Connection with Lens
+### Connection with the GUI

-Lens needs to be configured so that it knows the URL for the LBS.
+The URL for the lens_beacon_service API is hardcoded into the GUI.

 This is on port 8080.
-The LBS API provides a single POST endpoint: "query/ast".
+The lens_beacon_service API provides a single POST endpoint: "query/ast".

-This endpoint expects to get a JSON-serialized AST hierarchy from Lens.
+This endpoint expects to get a JSON-serialized AST hierarchy from the GUI.
 The simplest possible query looks like this:

 ```
 {